Direct limits for scalar field dark matter from a gravitational-wave detector: Conclusions

 \section{Conclusions}

 In this paper, we presented the first search for signals of scalar field dark matter in the data of a gravitational-wave detector.
-Scalar field dark matter would cause oscillations of the size and index of refraction of the beamsplitter in such an interferometer, which produces an oscillatory signal at a frequency set by the mass of the dark matter particle.
+Scalar field dark matter would cause oscillations of the fine structure constant and electron mass, which in turn drive oscillations of the size and index of refraction of the beamsplitter in an interferometer.
+This would thus produce an oscillatory signal in a gravitational-wave detector at a frequency set by the mass of the dark matter particle.

 As exquisite classical noise mitigation is employed in gravitational-wave detectors, quantum technologies such as squeezed light can provide a major increase in sensitivity.
 Such technologies facilitate measurements beyond the shot-noise quantum limit, and yield unprecedented sensitivity to scalar field dark matter in a wide mass range.

-In addition, by tuning the frequency bin widths to the expected dark matter linewidth, our spectral analysis method improves on the analyses used in previous work that set constraints on dark photons using data from gravitational-wave detectors \cite{Zhao2019,pierce_searching_2018}, and other searches for scalar fields in frequency space.
+In addition, by tuning the frequency bin widths to the expected dark matter linewidth, our spectral analysis method improves on the analyses used in previous work that set constraints on dark photons using data from gravitational-wave detectors, and other searches for scalar fields in frequency space.
 In contrast to these other efforts, the spectral analysis presented here yields the optimal signal-to-noise ratio for potential dark matter signals across the full frequency range.

-We excluded the presence of such signals in the data of the GEO\,600 gravitational-wave detector, thereby setting new upper limits on dark matter couplings at up to $\Lambda_{e,\gamma} = 3\cdot10^{19}$~GeV for dark matter masses between $10^{-13}$ and $10^{-11}$~eV.
-The new constraints improve upon the current limits obtained with atomic spectroscopy experiments \cite{aharony_constraining_2019} by more than six orders of magnitude, and are one order of magnitude more stringent than previous bounds from tests of the equivalence principle \cite{smith_short-range_1999,hees_violation_2018}.
+We excluded the presence of such signals in the data of the GEO\,600 gravitational-wave detector, thereby setting new lower limits on dark matter couplings at up to $\Lambda_{e},\Lambda_{\gamma} = 3\cdot10^{19}$~GeV for dark matter masses between $10^{-13}$ and $10^{-11}$~eV.
+The new constraints improve upon the current limits in this mass range obtained with atomic spectroscopy experiments by more than six orders of magnitude, and are up to four orders of magnitude more stringent than previous bounds from tests of the equivalence principle for some dark matter scenarios.